orucanil/StringFormatter/README.md

 Unformatting method according to given format pattern. oldString can be empty(""), but the final character unformatting may not work smoothly.

 How to use ?
 ----------

+'x' or 'X' -> Any character
+'c' or 'C' -> Alphabetic character
+'n' or 'N' -> Numerical character

 ```Swift